MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-support-lifecycle.md

 * The version of Azure CLI is supported.
 * The version of the OS is currently in mainstream support by the OS publisher.
 * The dependencies required by the current version of Azure CLI are supported on the OS.

 The Azure CLI ends support for a platform when one of the following conditions is met:

-* The OS reaches its end of life as defined by the platform owner
+* The OS reaches its end of life as defined by the platform owner.
 * The version of Python required by Azure CLI reaches its end of life, is no longer supported on the OS, or has an unfixed critical security issue.

 End of support of an OS or one of its dependencies by Azure CLI is announced within three months of the public announcement of the retirement.